TesterTesterov/SLGSystemDataTool/README.md

 # SLGSystemDataTool
 ## English
 Dual languaged (eng+rus) tool for extracting, repacking, converting and reconverting resources of SLG System Engine, such as archives (szs, SFP (SPD+SPL)), images (tig, tic, TIM, alb) and audio (VOI).
 It has some information about video (mdm, mda) too (the tool is not needed for it's editing).
-SLG System is an engine, used in some visual novels and jRPG's, such is legendary series Sengoku Hime and Sankoku Hime.
+SLG System is an engine, used in some visual novels and jRPG's, such is legendary series Sengoku Hime and Sangoku Hime.

 It has the following features:
 - Help module.